myseanwu/php_CRUD_Profile/README.md

 # php_CRUD_Profile

 This php_CRUD_Profile project is to create a php web application for resumes/profiles.
-There will be a login page and detail list page.
+There will be a login, add, edit, view, and logout page.

 Users could Create, Edit, and Delete the profiles in the index.php.